aunitt/sitigrid-blockchain-poc/sitigrid-chaincode/README.md

-# Part 2: Non-profit (NGO) Chaincode
+# Part 2: Non-profit (Sitigrid) Chaincode

-The instructions in this README will help you to install the NGO chaincode on the Fabric network you created in [Part 1](../sitigrid-fabric/README.md)
+The instructions in this README will help you to install the Sitigrid chaincode on the Fabric network you created in [Part 1](../sitigrid-fabric/README.md)

 All steps are carried out on the Fabric client node you created in [Part 1](../sitigrid-fabric/README.md)